 Choosing the Best Way to Combat Browser Fingerprinting for You

-Both Tor Browser and browser identity management platforms offer great alternatives to fighting browser fingerprinting, but there are significant differences between the two.
+Both Tor and browser identity management platforms offer great alternatives to fighting browser fingerprinting, but there are significant differences between the two.

 This can set off temporary blocks on accounts and other restrictions, sometimes resulting in major setbacks.